 3) What is the advantage of a full-day lesson over a half-day lesson?

 A full day lesson provides a much better pace for children to learn.
 It allows them to develop a relationship with the instructor and the other kids in class.
 Having lunch as a group is often the most fun part of the day.
 Instructors are great at telling jokes and stories and doing different activities that help kids relax and enjoy the day.
 Typically, skills are introduced in the morning and the afternoon gives them time to practice and explore.

 4) What advantages does a group lesson provide over a private lesson?

-Group lesson versus private is a choice that depends on each family and how the child learns best.
+A group lesson versus private is a choice that depends on each family and how the child learns best.
 Many, if not most, kids thrive in a group setting.
 They are used to being in school and often learn from watching others.
 It’s helpful for them to see their peers doing the same thing as they are.
-However, it totally depends on the child, some kids struggle with all the excitement around them and do better one on one.
+However, it totally depends on the child.
+Some kids struggle with all the excitement around them and do better one-on-one.

 5) When considering enrolling kids in ski school, where should parents start?

 Your preferred ski resort website is a great place to start.
 If there are still unanswered questions, call the ski school directly.
 They are happy to assist and may help to put parents’ minds at ease.

 6) What equipment is required for the student?
 What equipment does the resort provide?